elebur/linux_scripts/README.md

 Currently, it looks for the '.venv' folder (hardcoded) in the current directory, and if found, tries activating the environment.

+# add_language
+A shortcut for adding languages to the system with one command.

 # case_insensitive_terminal_autocompletions
 Makes Bash's autocompletions case-insensitive (e.g. 'desktop' == 'Desktop').